JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/get_changesets.md

 <div class="grid cards" markdown>

-- :material-target: **One of the main OpenStreetMap API usability**.
+- :material-target: **One of the main usability features OpenStreetMap API**.

 </div>

-Method for getting a list of changesets, that supports filtering by different criteria(1).
+A method for getting a list of changesets that supports filtering by different criteria(1).
 { .annotate }

 1. Only changesets by **public users** are returned (returns at most 100 changesets).